Force over Distance: Chapter 18

 He got a wave of fascinated surprise from the scientist.
 And then—

-Instinctively, Young tensed, straightening in his chair.
+Young tensed, straightening in his chair.
 Rush mirrored him.
-They both sat forward.
+They sat forward.
 Young tried to tap Rush’s fingers against the table.
 Again, he got nothing.
 But when he drummed his own fingers against the table, Rush replicated the movement.

 //Meaning you lead, I follow?//

-Rush nodded. //You’ll have to reestablish the circuit first.//
+Rush nodded. //You’ll need t’reestablish the circuit.//

 In a single fluid motion, Rush knocked back his shot.
-As he did, Young’s bicep curled, his back arched, he tipped the contents of the cup into his mouth, swallowed, flipped the cup adroitly, and slammed it, rim down, against the table.
+As he did, Young’s bicep curled, his spine arched, he tipped the contents of the cup into his mouth, swallowed, flipped the cup adroitly, and slammed it, rim down, against the table.

 In perfect synchrony, they shook out aching right wrists.